newsdev/stevedore/README.md

 From a bunch of documents to an easy-to-use search engine for emails, websites or just about anything.

 And, customize the interface to easily make new document-specific custom formats for searching and exploring.
-To deploy to your newsroom, just add your own standalone ElasticSearch server; Stevedore's frontend is all-frontend.
+To deploy to your newsroom, just add your own standalone ElasticSearch server; Stevedore's frontend framework is all-frontend.

 I just want to make a search engine!
 ====================================